-Sobremesa: The new Spanish-language podcast, by Memrise
+Sobremesa: The Spanish-language podcast, by Memrise

-Sobremesa is Memrise’s brand new podcast for people learning Spanish.
+Sobremesa is Memrise’s podcast for people learning Spanish.
 The word sobremesa is the Spanish concept of lingering at the table after a good meal, pouring another glass of wine, and sharing good conversation with friends.
 In this series, we bring you inspiring stories and cultural insights into the Spanish-speaking world.
 Your host, Matilde, will help you out with English explanations of what guests are saying, and provide useful vocabulary tips to help you understand what’s going on.
 Whether you’re brand new to learning Spanish or have been learning for years, Sobremesa is the podcast for you!

 In this episode, we have Ángela Garcia Achalandabaso.
 Angie is the Spanish Language Specialist here at Memrise, and she’s from Palencia, Spain.
 Angie moved to the UK a few years back, and today she’s going to tell us about the one thing she would have loved to bring with her when she left Spain: tapas!